McKlaud76/TMX128K/README.md

 * RGB video outputs,
 * RESET button.

-If you are interested in hardware tests watch my [YouTube Channel](https://youtu.be/7duh5zHNvDc)
+If you are interested in hardware's tests and how it works, have a look there: [YouTube](https://youtu.be/7duh5zHNvDc)

 ### Photos